ahmadxavi6/masterway/README.md

 ## Available Scripts

-To run the project u have to:
+To run the website u have to:

 ### `1)open cmd`
 ### `2)cd C:\-YOURDIRECTORY-\masterway\backend\Scripts `